MarcosCostaDev/minimal-api-docker-TDD/README.md

 1. Download [Postman](https://www.postman.com/downloads/) and install it.
 2. Go to import collection and select the file `./test/stress/RinhaBackEnd.postman_collection.json`
 3. After importing the collection to the postman, right-click on the "RinhaBackEnd" collection, and select `Run Collection`, the `Runner Window` will be shown.
+4. Right side, adjust the order of execution: place the `POST /pessoas` above the `GET /pessoas/:id` this will avoid trying to get a person that does not exist.
-4. Left side of the Runner window, select `performance`, and use the configuration you want.
+5. Left side of the Runner window, select `performance`, and use the configuration you want.
-5. Click on run.
+6. Click on run.

 <!--Add-Migration Initial -context PeopleDbContext -project RinhaBackEnd -StartupProject RinhaBackEnd  -Args "-- --provider Sqlite"-->